 “The coverage of listed companies by independent research is an essential component in ensuring that prices are properly established on the market and to guarantee liquidity,” the AMF’s announcement reads.

 “While the large listed companies are widely covered, small caps are traditionally less followed by analysts.
 The implementation of MiFID II, which requires research to be billed separately, seems to have both accentuated this trend and modified the market economy of research.”
+While the authority is yet to produce any concrete findings, the need for continued scrutiny is clear.

 On the other side of the Atlantic, the US has launched its own probe into investment research on small issuers.
 The House of Representatives recently passed the Improving Investment Research for Small and Emerging Issuers Act.